pgdurand/Bioinformatics-Core-API/README.md

 Since this package is a library, its primary purpose targets a use within other softwares.
 You can see how to use the library by having a look at:

-* "test" package in this project: it contains sample sources codes; "TestSerialSystem.java" is of particular interest
+* "test" package in this project: it contains sample sources codes; "TestSerialSystem.java" and "TestSFeatureSystem.java" are of particular interest
 * [Blast Filter Tool](https://github.com/pgdurand/BLAST-Filter-Tool) source code: a full example of a running application relying on this library
 * [Bioinformatics Core UI components](https://github.com/pgdurand/Bioinformatics-UI-API): a set of viewers of sequence/feature/etc objects

+Added in release 6.2.0 (Sept.
+2020), there is a tool available:

+* ImportIprScanPredictions: import Iprscan predicted domains and adds that information into a BLAST or PLAST result file.

 See also [Wiki](https://github.com/pgdurand/Bioinformatics-Core-API/wiki).